irmen/Pyro5/docs/source/nameserver.rst

 An additional benefit of using a PYRONAME uri in a proxy is that the proxy isn't strictly tied to a specific object on a specific location.
 This is useful in scenarios where the server objects might move to another location, for instance when a disconnect/reconnect occurs.
-See the :file:`autoreconnect` example for more details about this.
+See the `autoreconnect example <https://github.com/irmen/Pyro5/tree/master/examples/autoreconnect>`_ for more details about this.

 .. note::
     Pyro has to do a lookup every time it needs to connect one of these PYRONAME uris.